-- Engineering and design;
+- · Engineering and design;

 - Procurement and project management services;

 - Turnkey construction installation;

-- Recurring facility assessment or audit; and
+- · Recurring facility assessment or audit; and

 - Maintenance services.

 Our customers rely on Thermon's design and engineering expertise on projects around the world.
 These services are combined with our heat tracing and process heating products under one contract to deliver an integrated solution that improves the overall value proposition for the customer.
 By delivering design drawings in conjunction with early project specifications, we can address our customer needs for design optimization studies, product selection assistance and computer-generated drawing packages.
-Often these are new facilities (which are discussed further below under the section "Customers"), but they may also include upgrades or expansions and maintenance projects where our existing customers are upgrading their facilities.
+Often these are new facilities, but they may also include upgrades or expansions and maintenance projects where our existing customers are upgrading their facilities.
 Project services are important to our business model and growth strategy to secure contracts that both establish and enhance new and existing customer relationships.

 Our services are automated by custom software technology.
-We have invested over years to develop software that assists our experts in the design, specification, and automatic creation of CAD drawings.
+We have developed software that assists our experts in the design, specification, and automatic creation of CAD drawings.
 Our project engineering staff empowered with this software technology can execute the largest projects, including the creation of thousands of drawings, accurately and with efficiency that cannot be matched by manpower alone.